hpcleuven/VscDocumentation/source/compute/portal/ondemand/pycharm.rst

 Using the terminal
 ------------------

-If you enter the PyCharm terminal, you land on your (default) project directory.
-This terminal offers minimal functionality specifically because the :ref:`cluster modules <leuven_module_system>` are unavailable there.
+PyCharm also offers a Bash terminal, but it will lack some functionalities.
+Loading and using the centrally installed modules will not work, for example, and neither will Slurm commands such as ``squeue``.
+For a more fully featured environment we recommend to use the :ref:`Interactive Shell
-For that reason, we recommend starting an :ref:`Interactive Shell <ood_interactive_shell>` session or using the integrated terminal from :ref:`VS Code Server <vscode_server>`, instead.
+<ood_interactive_shell>` app or the integrated terminal from the
+:ref:`VS Code Server <vscode_server>` app instead.